ReneG-AI/github.io/README.md

 ## Contact

-For questions about this project, please contact René García through the contact form on the website.
+For questions about this project, please contact René Garcia through the contact form on the website.

 ---